 Thermal Conductivity Sensors Information

-Higher thermal conductivity values such as those of metals indicate materials able to conduct greater amounts of heat, while materials with lower values are effective as thermal insulators.
+Higher thermal conductivity values, such as those of metals, indicate materials are able to conduct greater amounts of heat, while materials with lower values are effective as thermal insulators.

 Thermal conductivity sensors can be used to measure solid, liquid, or gas states and are useful in numerous applications, including thin film manufacturing, material testing, building science, and power generation.

 Solid thermal conductivity sensors: A favored type of solid material thermal conductivity sensor use is the Transient Plane Source technique—a known current is applied to the sensor's heating element, providing a source of heat.
 A ring surrounds the coil to provide a straight line heat transfer into the sample.
 A resulting temperature rise occurs at the interface between the sensor and the test piece.
 Change in temperature at the temperature sensor produces a corresponding change in voltage.
 The rate of change in the sensor voltage is used to determine the thermal properties of the test piece.
 Thermal conductivity is proportional to the rate of change in the temperature at the point of contact between the sensor and the sample.
 The rate will rise more steeply with lower thermal conductivity materials.
 The voltage slope will be flatter for higher thermal conductivity materials like metals.